gersimuca/gersimuca/README.md

 # 〽️ Gersi Muça 👋

 👨‍💻 Hey there!
-I'm a Seasoned Software Engineer who loves building scalable web and desktop solutions.
+I'm a Seasoned Software Engineer who loves building scalable software solutions.
 I’m comfortable creating software that's not just powerful but also easy to maintain.

 💡 I’m all about making the developer experience smoother, boosting performance, and learning the ins and outs of memory management.
 Ultimately, I just want to build awesome software that people love to use!